-IgA tTG and IgA DGP were positive in 3and,6/12 cases excreting GIP, respectively.
-Interestingly, three of those cases with high antibody concentrations (above 3X UNL) had positive excretion of GIP in one or more determination (Tables 3 and 4).
+IgA tTG and IgA DGP were positive in 3/12 and6/12 cases excreting GIP, respectively.
+Interestingly, three of those cases with high antibody concentrations (above 3X UNL) had positive excretion of GIP in one or more determinations (Tables 3 and 4).

 Comparison between asymptomatic and symptomatic patients

-Presence of GIP in stool and/or urine was detected in at least one,of two determinations in 9/25(36.0%) asymptomatic patients (Table 3).
+Presence of GIP in stool and/or urine was detected in at least one of two determinations in 9/25(36.0%) asymptomatic patients (Table 3).
 Although GIP excretion was shown in only 3/19 (15.8%) symptomatic patients (Table 4), the difference did not reach statistical significance (P=0.22).
 Similarly, no differences were found in subgroup analysis comparing estimation of the degree of adherence with the diet, IgA tTG and IgA DGP antibody mean concentrations, or proportion of patients with normal serology (Table 2).
 The low number of patients with values above 3X ULN produced no statistically significant results.
 The median serum concentration for IgA DGP antibodies was very close to the ULN (Table 2).

 DISCUSSION

-Strict adherence to the GFD improves or normalizes growth, ameliorates most symptoms, reduces the risk of intestinal and extra-intestinal complications, normalizes immunological reactivity and heals enteropathy in both pediatric and adult populations[1-4].
+Strict adherence to the GFD improves or normalizes growth, ameliorates most symptoms, reduces the risk of intestinal and extra-intestinal complications, normalizes immunological reactivity, and heals enteropathy in both pediatric and adult populations[1-4].
 Monitoring compliance with the GFD is a key aspect of patient follow-up.
-Unfortunately, strict adherence is limited by lack of availability of gluten-free foods, cost, social isolation and frequent cross-contamination[16].
-Therefore, caregivers and patients are often confronted with questions regarding the best method to detect dietary indiscretions,which is the population requiringstrict follow-upand,the frequency at which these measurements should be performed.
+Unfortunately, strict adherence is limited by the lack of availability of gluten-free foods, cost, social isolation and frequent cross-contamination[16].
+Therefore, caregivers and patients are often confronted with questions regarding the best method for detecting dietary indiscretions.
+This is the population that requires strict follow-up of the frequency at which these measurements should be performed.

-Our first objective compared GIP excretion in urine and feces using laboratory teststhat detect A1 and G12 epitopes similar to those of the gliadin 33-mer peptide[10,11] with the newly developed PoCT, designed to simplify GIP excretion measurement in stool and/or urine.
-In 25% of patientsthatconsidered themselves compliant with the GFD, we detected GIP excretion in at least one of two different determinations, performedten days apart.
-Although there were no statistical differences in terms of presence or absence of symptoms, the majority of these patients were asymptomatic.
+Our first objective compared GIP excretion in urine and feces using laboratory tests, which detect A1 and G12 epitopes similar to those of the gliadin 33-mer peptide[10,11] with the newly developed PoCT.
+These tests were designed to simplify GIP excretion measurement in stool and/or urine.
+In 25% of patients who considered themselves compliant with the GFD, we detected GIP excretion in at least one of two different determinations, performed10 d apart.
+Although there were no statistical differences in terms of the presence or absence of symptoms, the majority of these patients were asymptomatic.
 A former study showed that the diagnostic sensitivity of the fecal ELISA test was 98.5% and its specificity 100%, with positive and negative predictive values of 100% and 91.7%, respectively[11,17,18].
-Furthermore, specificity for the new PoCT tests have also been previously explored and were determined to be specific for detecting most the immunoactivity of gluten peptides in an in vitro research context[19] (Cebolla-Ramirez A unpublished data).
+Furthermore, the specificity for the new PoCT tests have also been previously explored, and were determined to be specific for detecting most of the immunoactivity of gluten peptides in an in vitro research context[19] (Cebolla-Ramirez A, unpublished data).
 Here we show that these tests can detect gluten contaminations that do not cause symptoms.